-Bio-Ethanol Burner Trays, Firebox Inserts are available in a wide range of sizes and are available from a number of suppliers.
-When the right burner is chosen and the installation is done correctly the final fireplace design can be stunning and add considerable value to a property.
+Bio Ethanol Burner Insert designs come in many shapes and sizes, small to wide ribbon of flame burners with remote control.
+The bigger the burner insert, and added features, the higher the cost.
+We have selected some bio ethanol burner insert options below to buy.
+For very high specification remote control bio ethanol burner inserts there is a seperate page on the website.
+DIY Firebox Tray Inserts are available in a wide range of sizes and are available from a number of suppliers.
+When the right burner is chosen, and the installation is done correctly, the final fireplace design can be stunning, adding atmosphere to a room and value to a property.

-Choosing the right size of burner and how it will be installed and used is critical.
-A wider ribbon of flame will give out a lot of heat, read our guide notes at the bottom of the page.
+If you are considering DIY conversion of an existing fireplace or are thinking of designing and building your own DIY bioethanol fireplace these are a few factors to consider.
+Choosing the right size of bio ethanol burner insert, how it will be installed within a fireproof chamber and ensuring it is used safely are critical.
+A bioethanol burner insert, or firebox, with wider ribbon of flame will give out a lot of heat, read our guide notes at this at the bottom of the page.
 The wider the burner the bigger the room in which it will be used.
-If you buy a 1m wide bioethanol ribbon burner and install this in a room that is only 60m3 only you will soon realise that the heat given off is too much so the fire will not be used.
+If you buy a 1m (1000mm) wide bioethanol ribbon burner and install this in a fireplace that will be used in a room that is only 60m3 in size you will soon realise that the heat given off is too much so the firebox insert will probably end not be used.

-An important factor to consider when buying a bio-ethanol burner is the safety aspects of when the burner will be installed, the safety tray that will be used (some manufacturers supply a safety tray with the burner, with others it is an optional extra.
-How the user will be protected from the flame, again some manufacturers supply the glass panels with the burner.
+An important factor to consider when buying a bio-ethanol burner for a DIY fireplace is the overall safety.
+Some modern, and more expensive bio ethanol burner insert are supplied with either a built-in safety tray, with some others it is an optional extra.
+With the very cheap inserts there is no safety tray.
+The safety tray catches spilt fuel in a separate chamber below the ethanol burner insert. or this is supplied extra.
+Newer bio ethanol insert burners also include ceramic wool sponge to increase the safety.
+Other things to consider are how the user will be protected from the flame, again some manufacturers supply the glass panels with the burner.
 The method for shutting off the flame should be considered also.

-The products available on the market cover a wide range of design styles and the supplier should be able to give guidance pre-sale on how to safely use the bioethanol ribbon burner.
-Be sure to also read the instructions supplied by the manufacturer before installing and using a Bio-Ethanol Burner Trays, Firebox Inserts
+The bio ethanol burner insert products that are available on the market cover a wide range of design styles and the supplier should be able to give guidance pre-sale on how to safely use the bio ethanol burner.
+Be sure to also read the instructions supplied by the manufacturer before installing and using your new Bio Ethanol Burner Insert in your DIY fireplace design.

-Below we have selected a number of bio-ethanol burner trays, firebox Inserts for you to consider.
-Click on the Buy Now button to be taken to a page where you can read the full technical specification, check the delivery costs and p[lace your order.
+Below we have selected a number of bio-ethanol burner trays, firebox Insert designs for you to consider.
+Click on the Buy Now button to be taken to a page where you can read the full technical specification, check the delivery costs and place your order.

 Click Here for the Latest Special Offers of Bio-ethanol Fireplaces